FedML-AI/FedML/README.md

 ```
 @article{chaoyanghe2020fedml,
   Author = {Chaoyang He},
-  Journal = {arXiv preprint arXiv:1802.05799},
+  Journal = {arXiv preprint arXiv:##we've submitted to Arxiv.
+The link will be available in a week#},
-  Title = {FedML: a Flexible and Generic Federated Learning Library and Benchmark},
+  Title = {FedML: A Research Library and Benchmark for Federated Machine Learning},
   Year = {2020}
 }
 ```